snowflakedb/snowflake-sqlalchemy/DESCRIPTION.md

 # Unreleased Notes

-- Fix `referred_schema` for same-schema foreign keys in non-default schemas.
-Foreign keys within the same schema now correctly return `referred_schema=None` instead of the schema name, fixing Alembic autogenerate issues that produced spurious table creation and FK operations ([#610](https://github.com/snowflakedb/snowflake-sqlalchemy/issues/610), SNOW-2313675).
+- Fix foreign key reflection returning wrong `referred_schema` for same-schema FKs in non-default schemas, which caused Alembic to generate spurious migrations ([#610](https://github.com/snowflakedb/snowflake-sqlalchemy/issues/610), SNOW-2313675).
 - Emit `SnowflakeWarning` at DDL compile time when `Identity()` is used on a primary key column, alerting users that ORM flush operations will raise a `FlushError`.
 The warning is emitted once per unique `(table, column)` pair per Python process.
 Use `Sequence()` instead.

 # Release Notes